-Thousands Following North Bay Librarian On TikTok For His Real-Life Stories From The Library
+Thousands following North Bay librarian on TikTok for his real-life stories from the library

-Mykal Threets was just five-years-old when he first walked into Fairfield Civic Center Library.
-For Threets – who was home-schooled – it became his home way from home.
-A place of comfort to ease his anxiety and depression.
+Mykal Threets was just 5 years old when he first walked into Fairfield Civic Center Library.
+For Threets, who was home-schooled, it became his home way from home – place of comfort to ease his anxiety and depression.

 Get a weekly recap of the latest San Francisco Bay Area housing news.
 Sign up for NBC Bay Area’s Housing Deconstructed newsletter.